-Perinatal Mood Disorders (PMDs) do not discriminate.
+Perinatal Mood or Anxiety Disorders (PMADs) do not discriminate.
 They affect women, men, people of every culture and nation, people of any age.
 They can affect adoptive parents, birth mothers, and women who have had a miscarriage.
 Some people, however, have an increased risk of developing mood disorders during pregnancy or in the first year after birth.
 If you think you may be at risk, contact your doctor and begin setting up a support network.
 Find more information about support services available.

 Risk factors include:

 - You or your family has a history of postpartum depression, anxiety or psychosis

 - You or your family has a history of depression or anxiety, not around childbirth

 - Marital stress (or lack of supportive partner)

 - A recent major life change: job, moving, death, divorce, etc.

 - Mothers of babies who went into the NICU (Neonatal Intensive Care Unit)

 - Mothers who have gone through infertility treatments

 - Women with diabetes (type I, type II, or gestational)